THE INFORMATION PATHWAY

 For many, a biological interpretation of human purpose will seem impoverished of meaning.
 What about the human soul, spirituality, religion?
 Does this Gaian perspective represent a return to paganism, the worship of natural rather than spiritual forces?
 Is our creator Gaia rather than a universal God?
 In the grand structure of the Cosmos, the Earth is but one planet among trillions.
 Even supposing our local creator is Gaia (Mother Earth), there is obviously a vastly greater creative power working in the Universe at large.
 We are the Universe experiencing and exploring itself through living systems - a more universal rationale for human life, intelligence, and perceptual capacity, which nevertheless does not deny Gaia her local jurisdiction and agenda.

-electromagnetic forces, so planets are finding a way to
+infinite range of electromagnetic forces, so planets are finding

-communicate with each other through the extensions they produce in
+a way to communicate with each other through the extensions they

-intelligent life forms, and the infinite range of their
+produce in intelligent life forms, and the infinite range of

-communications and curiosity.
-We can only suppose that this
+their communications and curiosity.
+We can only suppose that

-process in the very far future will encompass entire galaxies,
+this process in the very far future will encompass entire

-perhaps even the entire Universe.
-But this is simply the physical
+galaxies, perhaps even the entire Universe.
+But this is simply

-expression of the spiritual notion of universal At-One-Ment, a
+the physical expression of the spiritual notion of universal

-"The Phenomenon of Man", in which he names the collective
+his great book "The Phenomenon of Man", in which he names the

-information systems of planet Earth the "Noosphere", and the
+collective information systems of planet Earth the "Noosphere",

-far-off goal of universal evolutionary convergence the "Omega
+and the far-off goal of universal evolutionary convergence the

 Conservation Laws Connected in Triplets; 3 Particle